onzfonz/comp227/src/content/5/en/part5a.md

 ![browser showing visible login form only](../../images/5/4e.png)

-If the user is logged-in, the name of the user and a list of blogs is shown.
+If the user is logged in, the name of the user and a list of blogs is shown.

 ![browser showing tasks and who is logged in](../../images/5/5e.png)